True Love (Toots & the Maytals album)

 True Love is an album by Toots & the Maytals.
 It is a collection of their classics re-recorded with guest artists including Willie Nelson, Eric Clapton, Jeff Beck, Trey Anastasio, No Doubt, Ben Harper, Bonnie Raitt, Manu Chao, The Roots, Ryan Adams, Keith Richards, and The Skatalites.
 The album was produced and conceived by Richard Feldman and released on the V2 label.

-True Love won the 2005 Grammy Award for Best Reggae Album.
+True Love won the award for Best Reggae Album at the 47th Annual Grammy Awards.

 Critical reception

 Revisiting the album after Toots Hibbert's death in 2020, Robert Christgau appraised the opening songs as "glorious" and said that overall, "with Hibbert's slightly less muscular timbre as roughly soulful as ever", these remakes "constitute as fine an album as he ever made".